josherrickson/stata2/stata_markdown/05-regression.md

 - Sensitivity is how likely you are to correctly predicted a positive outcome.
 - Specificity is how likely you are to correctly predicted a negative outcome.
-- The positive/negative predictive values are how likely a positive/negatative predicition is to be correct.
+- The positive/negative predictive values are how likely a positive/negative prediction is to be correct.

 We want those results to be high.